bahmutov/cypress-examples/docs/recipes/click-in-parallel.md

 Since the `click` causes the text "Finished", the test simply times out waiting for the `cy.contains('Finished')` to pass.
 No one is there to click...
 Here are a couple of workarounds.

+📺 Watch this recipe explained at [Click In Parallel](https://youtu.be/SC6p0LTRg9Y).

 <!-- fiddle Click in parallel -->

 ```html hide